 - Easy and Precise ITC claim

-- Supplier can generate a unique Invoice Reference Number (IRN) using a standard hash-generation algorithm.
+- A supplier can generate a unique Invoice Reference Number (IRN) using a standard hash-generation algorithm.
 Generation of IRN by the supplier is optional.
 In the absence of IRN, the IRP system of government will generate the same.

 - JSON file for each B2B invoice (generated through the accounting software or any third party tool), along with the IRN, if generated is uploaded on the Invoice Registration Portal (IRP)